A Dual-Gauge Petrol Electric Locomotive using Brushless Motors in 71/4" and 5" Gauge

 Here are a couple of vids of Bob driving at Ashton Court, Bristol, 28th May 2018

 More to follow soon, all below here is old stuff cobbled together during the design and build, a bit of the history.

 Bogies completed October 2016

 Frame length 1440mm.
-A bit short, but then it has to fit in the car with all the rest.
+A bit short, but then it has to fit in the car.